A post about how to have a review session going smoothly, for people intending to face fear of criticism by joining a review event.

 Do you think you don’t need a review?
 Think twice.

-If you’re thinking you can be your own critic, you’re wrong.
+If you think you can be your own critic, you’re wrong.

 Whatever the review is about (dummy, serie, portfolio, personal project…), a review correctly done will help you to stand out and make your presentation stronger each time, and may help you to understand the point of view of your future audience.